arniemansell/fc_f3a_box/README.md

 # README #

-## What? ##
+## What is FCBE? ##
-Python application for extracting the F3A box coordinates from a flight-coach/ardupilot .bin file.
+Flight-Coach Box Extractor (FCBE) is a Python application for extracting the F3A box coordinates from a flight-coach/ardupilot .bin file.

 ## How to Install and Run ##
-* Download the latest release zip file to a suitable folder e.g., My Documents\fcbe
+* Download the latest release zip file (see _Assets_ [here](https://github.com/arniemansell/fcbe/releases)) to a suitable folder e.g., My Documents\fcbe
 * Right click the zip file and do Extract All
 * Browse to the extracted folder
 * Double click fcbe.exe to run it
+* If the FCBE window does not appear, it could be because Windows has blocked it.
+See [here](https://www.technewstoday.com/this-file-came-from-another-computer-and-might-be-blocked/) to unblock it.

 ## How to use it ##
 ### Preparing logs __without__ an RC connection to your FC hardware ###